arantespp/arantespp.com/posts/zettelkasten/product-market-fit.md

 - Every company must find its PMF before scaling or sniffing around for venture money.

+  - PMF is the absolute prerequisite to sustainable growth.

 - Andy Rachleff says that the value hypothesis, or PMF, is an assumption that brings together:

   - **company**: what is the product or service;